ssebastianmag/hydrogen-wavefunctions/README.md

 #### 1.1 Wavefunctions

 Central to the theory of quantum mechanics is the concept of the wavefunction ($\psi$), which provides a complete description of a quantum system's state.

 It's a mathematical function that associates a probability amplitude to every point in the configuration space of the system, serving as a mathematical representation of a particle’s state and it probabilistic behavior in space and time.

-The wavefunction encodes all the information we can know about a given quantum system.
+---

 #### 1.2 Electron Density | Probability Density

 The probability density ($|\psi|^2$), also known as the electron density, describes the likelihood of finding a particle at a given position in space.
 It is the square of the magnitude of the wavefunction.

 For an electron in an atom, it describes the spatial distribution of the probability of locating the electron.

 <p align='center'>
     <img src='img/(3,2,1)[lt].png' width=50% />